 To people in the U.S., bison have long been an emblem representing the country's frontier roots, gracing the U.S. Department of the Interior seal, the National Park Service Arrowhead logo, and at one time, the back of the United States' five-cent coin, the nickel.
 The unofficial anthem of the West, "Home On the Range," begins with the line, "Oh, give me a home where the buffalo roam."
 Plus, many U.S. cities and sports teams also bear the buffalo name.

-To people in the U.S., bison have long been an emblem representing the country's frontier roots.
+Bison have long been an emblem representing the USA's frontier roots.

 Where You Can See Bison